Reading Lolita in Tehran by Azar Nafisi

 Azar Nafisi's luminous masterwork gives us a rare glimpse, from the inside, of women's lives in revolutionary Iran.
 Reading Lolita in Tehran is a work of great passion and poetic beauty, a remarkable exploration of resilience in the face of tyranny, and a celebration of the liberating power of literature.

-Azar Nafisi is a visiting professor and the director of the Dialogue Project at the Foreign Policy Institute of Johns Hopkins University.
-She has taught Western literature at the University of Tehran, the Free Islamic University, and the University of Allameh Tabatabai in Iran.
-In 1981 she was expelled from the University of Tehran after refusing to wear the veil.
-In 1994 she won a teaching fellowship from Oxford University, and in 1997 she and her family left Iran for America.
-She has written for The New York Times, The Washington Post, The Wall Street Journal, and The New Republic and has appeared on countless radio and television programs.
-She lives in Washington, D.C., with her husband and two children.
+Azar Nafisi is a visiting professor at Johns Hopkins University's International Policy Center and the director of the Dialogue Project.
+She has taught Western literature at Iran's University of Tehran, Free Islamic University, and Allameh Tabatabai University.
+After refusing to wear the veil at the University of Tehran in 1981, she was expelled.
+She received a teaching fellowship from Oxford University in 1994, and she and her family immigrated to the United States in 1997.
+She has contributed to The New York Times, The Washington Post, The Wall Street Journal, and The New Republic, as well as appearing on a variety of radio and television shows.
+Her husband and two children reside with her in Washington, D.C.

 SKU Unavailable